-They often say that the eyes are the window into the soul, this may be true but they are always the window into our health, the same goes for dogs.
-The eye is one of the many openings of the body where the first signals and symptoms of ill health start to show and there are a number of ways that you can keep on top of your dogs generic predisposition to disease and any future health issues that could be of concern.
+They often say that the eyes are the window into the soul.
+This may be true, but they are also the window into our health.
+The same goes for dogs.
+The eye is one of the many openings of the body where the first signs and symptoms of ill health start to show.
+There are a number of ways that you can keep on top of your dogs genetic predisposition to disease and any future health issues that could be of concern.

 Eye discharge is one of the most common and seemingly regular problems in dogs today, however discharge in the eye region is not necessarily evidence there is an infection, which is an assumption most dog owners would make.

 Dog owners often have a misunderstanding of the various degrees of eye infections, and confuse conjunctivitis, eye discharge or simple redness for an infection which requires antibiotics and medical care.
 But in reality, eye discharge can often be a good thing as it is an indication that your dog is cleansing and detoxifying it's immune system.
 Many openings of the body in both humans and animals, serve as cleansing and detoxification ports, one of these ports being the eye.
 This cleansing process is the body's way of fighting and attempting to push bacteria or toxins out, which often manifests as inflammation and or redness, which is often misperceived as an infection.